Welcome to the research page

 This page is a resource and exploration base for some of what I have found.

-Note: While there is a great deal of research world wide on tai chi, qigong and martial arts in general, the quality, standardisation and methods used vary considerably.
+Note: While there is a great deal of research world wide on tai chi, qigong and martial arts in general, a great deal focuses on health aspects e.g. tai chi or qigong for particular age groups or benefits for certain health conditions.
 This has had an impact on the perception and outcome of the research so far.
 Although progress is slowly being made, research in these areas still have a considerable way to go.

-Tai chi and qigong may be served best by the scientific and academic community when seen holistically and viewed for the synergistic effects across the whole of the art.
+Tai chi and qigong may be served best by both the tai chi and qigong community as well as the scientific and academic community when seen holistically and viewed for the synergistic effects across the whole of the art.

-Click on the following to view a gradually expanding [independent] resource for each area...
+Click on the following to view a gradually expanding resource for each area...

 Martial Arts (general)